-At its October 11, 2018, meeting, the Board of Directors of the Urban Redevelopment Authority of Pittsburgh (“URA”) approved a 60-day period of Exclusive Negotiations, with Lexington Partners of Pittsburgh, LLC for the potential purchase and development of Lexington Technology Park, a 16.5-acre site in the Point Breeze North neighborhood adjacent to Homewood Station on the Martin Luther King Jr. East Busway.
+The Lexington Technology Park is a 16.5-acre site in the Point Breeze North neighborhood adjacent to Homewood Station on the Martin Luther King Jr. East Busway.

-The URA issued a Request for Proposals (RFP) for redevelopment of the Lexington Technology Park on March 13, 2018.
-The URA received seven proposals on May 14, 2018.
-A Review Committee, consisting of representatives from community organizations, elected officials, the Department of City Planning, and URA staff, was established to evaluate the proposals in order to make a recommendation to the URA Board of Directors.
+The URA issued a Request for Proposals (RFP) for redevelopment of the Lexington Technology Park in March 2018.
+The URA received seven proposals in May 2018.
+A Review Committee, consisting of representatives from community organizations, elected officials, the Department of City Planning, and URA staff was established to evaluate the proposals in order to make a recommendation to the URA Board of Directors.
 By consensus, the Review committee recommended the Lexington Partners of Pittsburgh, LLC proposal.

 Lexington Partners of Pittsburgh, LLC is a newly formed MBE-led corporation comprised of Icon Development and KBK Enterprises.
 Lexington Partners of Pittsburgh proposes to redevelop both the N. Homewood and N. Lexington Parcels into a mixed use, mixed income development.

 At its October 11, 2018 meeting, the URA Board authorized a period of Exclusive Negotiations with Lexington Partners of Pittsburgh, LLC for the entire site.
 Exclusive Negotiations is the first of 3 (three) board actions in the URA’s disposition process that occur prior to the sale of the property.